 Whether you work in a small business, a growing mid-size business, or a large enterprise, protecting your business from cyber threats can seem like a daunting task.
 A smaller business may not need the robust protections required for an enterprise, but regardless of the size of your business there are five basic steps that are absolutely essential.

-There?s a widespread myth that some devices or operating systems are ?safe?, and therefore immune to threats.
-Unfortunately, that?s a myth that can lead to serious security holes in a
+There's a widespread myth that some devices or operating systems are "safe", and therefore immune to threats.
+Unfortunately, that's a myth that can lead to serious security holes in a business environment.

 All operating systems, the software on them, and the hardware they are running on are vulnerable, and every device that connects to your company network needs to be monitored and protected.
 For instance, eight significant vulnerabilities in the iOS operating system were identified in March and April 2014.